nigeldias27/Sudoku/README.md

 ## Tech Stack

-This project uses Python, Keras, OpenCV and Flask
+This project uses HTML, Bootstrap, Python, Keras, OpenCV and Flask

 ## How to run